Macb3th/dartlang.org/src/site/docs/tutorials/packages/index.markdown

 unittest is another package in the repository. vector_math depends on unittest
-(unittest is listed in vector_math's dependencies list) so package manager installed it as well.
+(unittest is listed in vector_math's dependencies list) so pub installs it as well.
 Pub install works recursively and installs all of the required packages of your application and its dependencies.

-The package manager also created a file called pubspec.lock, which identifies the specific versions of the packages that were installed.
+Pub install also creates a file called pubspec.lock, which identifies the specific versions of the packages that were installed.
 This helps to provide a stable development environment.
 Later you can modify the version constraints and use `pub update`